vanya-koleva/softuni_courses/containers_and_cloud/02_linux_and_linux_shell_II/README.md

 - Change the permissions of a file or directory for all types of users

+- 💡 To execute a script the user must also have read permission (interpreter must read the code).

 - **Octal mode**:

   - `chmod 600 file` - Only the owner can read and write